RingCentral API Rate Limits

 response header.

-How best to detect and respond to rate limits
+How do I detect and respond to my app being throttled?

-Rate Limits are returned in specific headers in response for each request, unless the request is unlimited.
+Rate limits are communicated via specific HTTP headers that should be returned in a response for each request (although may not be present in 100% of responses), unless the request is unlimited.
 Those headers are:

 Header | Description |